 - Dealing with complaints etc…..

-There are a number of things they can do to demonstrate their compliance/journey to compliance:
+There are a number of things schools can do to demonstrate this and these are a few examples:

 - Update their policies, procedures, consent forms, privacy notices, contracts

-- Deliver awareness training to staff and more in-depth training to those who handle particularly sensitive information
+- Deliver awareness training to staff either annually or at least every 2 years and more in-depth training to those who handle particularly sensitive information

 What training is available?

-If you appoint your own DPO, rather than buy into our Babcock DPO service, the following training and briefings are available from us:
+If your school appoints your own DPO rather than buy into our Babcock DPO service, there are several training options available: